reesmichael1/burro/README.md

 Hello world!
 This is an example .italic[Burro] document.

 .pt_size[18]
+Now, this line has a larger point size than the preceding one.
 ```

 For now, Burro requires a font map, telling it where to find font files for each family/font combination it encounters.
 See `examples/fontmap` for the necessary syntax.